Published in Alternative Health Magazine

 We all have the same seeds of creativity that these “greats” have.
-Whether or not we go on to be great writers, sculptors, artists or musicians, expressing our creativity can give us great pleasure and fulfillment.
+Whether or not we go on to be great writers, sculptors, artists or musicians, expressing our creativity can give us great pleasure and fulfilment.

-The majority of people who phone me up want to be more creative.
+The majority of people who phone me up, want to be more creative.
 Most are in jobs that do not allow any outlet for creativity and leave them feeling frustrated and deadened.

 Others feel that their urge to be creative has been continually crushed by the conditions of their lives and when they try to express themselves, find their efforts banal and disappointing.

-GETTING OUT OF OUR HEAD
+GETTING OUT OF YOUR HEAD

-From working with people over the years and from my own experience of releasing my own creativity, I know that that the thing that blocks us most is in our own head.
+From working with people over the years and from my own experience of releasing my own creativity, I know that the thing that blocks us most is in our own heads.
 It is the critical voice inside us which judges and censors everything we do.
 It tells us we are going to look stupid, people are going to laugh at us and we won’t be “cool”.

 EXPRESSING REAL EMOTION

 What never ceases to amaze me is how creative people can be.
-I see the most inspiring pieces of theatre in my workshops – much better than going to the West End.
+I see the most inspiring pieces of theatre in my workshops.
+Much better than going to the West End.